mirzaghaderi/IdeoKar/README.md

 ## Workflow

-1. Open Image — select one or more images (same magnification, same genotype/replicate set).
+1. Open Image(s) — select one or more images (same magnification, same genotype/replicate set).
 Each opens in its own tab.
 2. Define Scale — click the button, then click two points of known real-world distance in the active image; a popup asks for that distance